enguerr/recover-vmdk-from-lockbit3.0/README.md

 # recover-vmdk-from-lockbit3.0
-Recover VMDK partts from lockbit 3.0 you are victtim of lockbit 3.0 aka Lockbit BLACK and your VSPHERE DATASTORE are cryptted with .lockbit extension.
+Recover VMDK partts from lockbit 3.0 you are victtim of lockbit 3.0 aka Lockbit BLACK and your VSPHERE DATASTORE are crypted with .lockbit extension.
 Here is a little script to recover data from inside of your VMDK.

- Please star my repository to let it know by the people.
+ Please star my repository to let it known by the people.

 # how to use it
  you need to dd the beginning of clean vmdk of the same type(same windows version for example).